INDIAN2020/wp-job-manager-cf7-apply/readme.txt

 2. Go to "Job Listings > Settings" and enter the ID of the form you would like to use.

 == Changelog ==

-= 1.1.2: February 1, 2014 =

-* Fix: Properly return variable on filter.
-* Fix: Typo fix for sending job emails.

-= 1.1.1: January 26, 2014 =

-* Fix: Make sure resume contact submissions are going to the correct place.
-* Fix: Avoid conflict with Gravity Forms when submitting a resume.

-= 1.1: January 20, 2014 =

-* New: Add support for a Resume Contact form when using Resume Manager

 = 1.0: August 14, 2013 =